radarlabs/radar-sdk-js/README.md

 </p>

 <p align="center">
-  ⚡ <a href="https://radar.com">Radar</a> is location infrastructure.
-Use Radar SDKs and APIs to add location context to your apps with just a view lines of code. ⚡
+  ⚡ Use Radar SDKs and APIs to add location context to your apps with just a view lines of code. ⚡
 </p>

 🔥 Try it! 🔥